19hours/sg-statutes/Acts/Bankruptcy Act.md

 (h) when required, attend such other meetings of his creditors;

-(i) aid to the utmost of his power in the realisation of his property and the distribution of the proceeds among his creditors;
+(i) aid the Official Assignee in the realisation of the bankrupt’s property and the distribution of the proceeds among the bankrupt’s creditors;

+[Act 21 of 2015 wef 01/08/2016]

 (j) execute such powers of attorney, conveyances, deeds and instruments as may be required by the Official Assignee;

 (k) examine the correctness of all proofs of claims filed, if required by the Official Assignee;

 (l) in case any person has to his knowledge filed a false claim, disclose the fact immediately to the Official Assignee;

+(la) disclose to the Official Assignee any matter in respect of which the bankrupt is or may become a defendant or respondent in proceedings (including criminal proceedings), to such extent as the Official Assignee may require;

+[Act 21 of 2015 wef 01/08/2016]

 (m) generally do all such acts and things in relation to his property and the distribution of the proceeds among his creditors as may be reasonably required by the Official Assignee or prescribed by the rules or directed by the court by any order on any application by the Official Assignee or by any of his creditors; and